Exact Terms

 Use it when

-Your rough ask sounds like: copy, landing page, too wordy.
+Your rough ask sounds like: copy, landing page, homepage.
 The term gives your writing assistant a clearer problem shape.

 When not to use it